Disavie/texteditor/README.md

 ## Known Issues and Notes
 - No copy-paste functionality yet.
-- Some command sequences may need rework to support motion commands.
 - Flickering issues during fast typing may occur.
-- Sometimes segfaults when leaving normal mode, not super reproduceable though

 ## Development Log